AlexaCRM/alexacrm.github.io/integration-cds/gravity-forms.md

    {% endraw %}

 ## Lookup Fields
-Lookup field supports two views for displaying the field: dropdown and dialog.
+Lookup column supports two views for displaying the column: dropdown and dialog.
 <br>
 To select a view, you need to click the `Add Fields` tab and choose `Dataverse Lookup` from `Advanced Fields`.
-Then open the `Appearance` tab in the field settings.
+Then open the `Appearance` tab in the column settings.
 <br>
-If you select the dropdown, you must also select the entity and view to lookup.
+If you select the dropdown, you must also select the table and view to lookup.
 The dialog view does not require any additional settings.
 <br>
 If you want to set a default value for Dataverse Lookup look at this example:
    {% raw %}